edgelesssys/contrast/docs/docs/deployment.md

 contrast set -c "${coordinator}:1313" resources/
 ```

-After this step, the Coordinator will start issuing TLS certs to the workloads.
+After this step, the Coordinator will start issuing TLS certificates to the workloads.
 The init container
 will fetch a certificate for the workload and the workload is started.

 ## Verify the Coordinator